 - Over-the-counter health solutions: This allows you to get select items such as vitamins and medicines over the counter with no added costs.

-- Meal-at-home program: This is a program that brings meals to your home after a hospital stay, which is a crucial time for recovery.
+- Meal-at-home program: This is a program that brings meals to your home after a hospital stay.

-However, some other more robust benefits are exclusive to Medicare Advantage plans, and Aetna is considered one of the best cheap Advantage options in the marketplace.
+However, some other benefits are only for Medicare Advantage plans, and Aetna is considered one of the best cheap Advantage options in the marketplace.
 Examples of such benefits include:

-- Dental, vision and hearing: Medicare Advantage policies through Aetna usually provide coverage for dental, vision and hearing expenses.
+- Dental, vision and hearing: Medicare Advantage policies through Aetna usually offer coverage for dental, vision and hearing expenses.
 This can include exams and even surgery in these areas.

 - Fitness memberships: The SilverSneakers program and exclusive gym discounts throughout the nation are offered to Advantage members.